-LEGAL REVIEW:
+LEGAL REVIEW

-The draft Resolutions and Ordinance and this report have been approved as to form by the City Attorney's Office.
+The draft Resolution and Ordinance and this report have been approved as to form by the City Attorney's Office.

-PUBLIC NOTICE:
+PUBLIC NOTICE

-Pursuant to Title 13, Section 13-29(d), of the Costa Mesa Municipal Code, three types of public notification are required to be completed no less than 10 days prior to the date of the public hearing.
+Pursuant to Title 13, Section 13-29(d) of the Costa Mesa Municipal Code, three types of public notification have been completed no less than 20 days prior to the date of the public hearing:

 - 1. Mailed notice.
-A public notice was mailed to all property owners and occupants within a 500foot radius of the project site on Wednesday, June 25, 2025.
+A public notice was mailed to all property owners and occupants within a 500-foot radius of the project site on Wednesday, May 14, 2025.
 The required notice radius is measured from the external boundaries of the property. - 2.
 On-site posting.
-A public notice was posted on the street frontage of the project site on Wednesday, July 2, 2025. - 3.
+A public notice was posted on each street frontage of the project site on Friday, May 16, 2025. - 3.
 Newspaper publication.
-A public notice was published once in the Daily Pilot newspaper on Sunday, June 22, 2025.
+A public notice was published once at least 10 days before the Planning Commission meeting in the Daily Pilot newspaper on Friday, May 16, 2025.